swoldetsadick/aws-certified-developer/course.md

 * **user security**: **MFA** can be required in **versioned buckets to delete objects** and **signed URL** can be used to create **time limited valid URLS**

 #### S3 websites
+ * S3 can host static websites and have them accessible via www
+ * the website url would be <bucket-name>.s3-website- (or .) <aws Region>.amazonaws.com
+ * 403 forbidden error make sure the bucket policy allows public reads